ibm-cloud-docs/virtualization/hyper-v-setup.md

 The first configuration to check is the storage location for your virtual hard disks.
 From the Hyper-V Manager window, on the left side you see **Hyper-V Manager** and the server name.
 Click your server name and you see the information that is available to the Hyper-V service on your server.
 Now, the middle of the screen is empty since shows that no virtual machines are installed.
 On the right side of the screen, you see a link for **Hyper-V Settings**.
 Clicking the link brings up the basic settings for Hyper-V.

 The primary setting that you need to look at is **Virtual Hard Disks**.
-On the right side, you see the default location stores your virtual hard disks.
+On the right side, you see the default location where your virtual hard disks are stored.
 The default location is:

 `C:\Users\Public\Documents\Hyper-V\Virtual Hard Disks`

 When you create a virtual machine, you can specify a specific place if you do not want to store that specific virtual hard disk in the default location.
-For example, you want to store your virtual hard disks on a second, larger drive (Drive D in this example) and you want those virtual drives to be stored in the **VirtualMachine** folder, enter `D:\VirtualMachine` into the field.
+For example, if you want to store your virtual hard disks on a second, larger drive (Drive D in this example) and you want those virtual drives to be stored in the **VirtualMachine** folder, enter `D:\VirtualMachine` into the field.

 ****